vincentmstone/Lorentzian-Oscillator-Sapphire/README.md

 # Lorentzian-Oscillator-Sapphire
-Using the multi-lorentzian oscillator model to fit the complex index of refraction of Sapphire.

-Description:

 Sapphire (α-Al₂O₃) has a strong electronic absorption edge in the UV, a wide transparency window from the near-UV through the near-IR, and well-separated phonon resonances in the mid- to far-IR.
 This